mikezentz/voice-foundry/README.md

 > Record your reasons for implementing the solution the way you did, the struggles you faced and problems you overcame.

-My solution was to map the numbers related to english words and do a simple find and replace in a loop.
+My solution was to generate a dialpad key for every word in the English language and do a simple find and replace in a loop.
 Then I prioritized the numbers that had the most English characters replaced and called that "Best".
 In cases where there were no English words matched in a number pattern I substituted random characters.
 This was to satisfy the constraints of the project.
 My personal preference would have been to just return, "Sorry mate your number just isn't interesting".
 To make the project a little more interesting I scraped all of the obscure and endangered words maintained at [The Phontistery](http://phrontistery.info/) and prioritized those over regular English words.
 So the order of precedence goes like this.
   1. numbers replaced with obscure words
   2. numbers replaced with standard words
   3. numbers replaced with nonsense